 Another factor which ought to worry Trump is the dire state of the European economy.
 Despite years of budget austerity, public debt has continued to rise in southern Europe.
 The economic disparity between the south and north of the continent has widened.
 Meanwhile, as was underlined by the UK and Italian referendums, populist politics appears to be on the march and support for the European project is waning.

-Hopefully it has not escaped Trump's notice that Europe has a crowded political calendar in 2017.
+Hopefully it has not escaped Trump that Europe has a crowded political calendar in 2017.
 In April and May France will hold its presidential elections, in which the right-wing National Front might perform well.
 By the third quarter Italy is likely to hold early elections that could result in gains for the anti-euro Five Star Movement.
 In September, Chancellor Angela Merkel’s political authority could be further undermined in German parliamentary elections.
 These polls could prove to be particularly destabilising for Italy, the world’s third largest sovereign bond market.
 Rome is already facing an accelerating pace of capital outflows and severe strains in its banking system.

 Trump may get lucky.
 None of the vulnerabilities mentioned here may be triggered during his administration.
 However, given the confluence of economic fault lines and their potential to undermine a US recovery, Trump would be irresponsible if he framed domestic policy in total disregard of the rest of the world.